Imipenem/cilastatin/relebactam

-Imipenem/cilastatin/relebactam, sold under the brand name Recarbrio, is a fixed-dose combination medication used as an antibiotic.
+Imipenem/cilastatin/relebactam, sold under the brand name Recarbrio(Merck), is a fixed-dose combination medication used as an antibiotic.
 In 2019, it was approved for use in the United States for the treatment of complicated urinary tract and complicated intra-abdominal infections.
 It is administered via intravenous injection.

 The most common adverse reactions include nausea, diarrhea, headache, fever and increased liver enzymes.

 The most common adverse reactions observed in people treated for hospital-acquired bacterial pneumonia and ventilator-associated bacterial pneumonia (HABP/VABP) include increased aspartate/alanine aminotransferases (increased liver enzymes), anemia, diarrhea, hypokalemia (low potassium), and hyponatremia (low sodium).

+Antimicrobial activity

+Imipenem/cilastatin/relebactam has improved activity against P. aeruginosa with decreased porins expression and/or overproducing β-lactamases of the category "AmpC", thanks to relebactam AmpC inhibition.
+Imipenem/cilastatin/relebactam maintains a limited activity against blaOXA-48-expressing carbapenem-resistant Enterobacterales, and has no activity against metallo-β-lactamase-producing isolates.
+Relebactam has no activity against OXA class D β-lactamases of A. baumannii.
+For susceptibility testing purposes, the concentration of relebactam is fixed at 4 mg/L. The European Committee on Antimicrobial Susceptibility Testing (EUCAST) provided a susceptibility clinical breakpoint of ≤2 mg/L for Enterobacterales, P. aeruginosa, and Acinetobacter spp., while The Clinical & Laboratory Standards Institute (CLSI) provided a susceptibility clinical breakpoint of ≤1 mg/L for Enterobacterales and ≤2 mg/L for P. aeruginosa.

+Pharmacokinetic properties

+Imipenem/cilastatin/relabactam is an hydrophilic compound.
+The distribution of imipenem/relebactam is prevalent in the interstitial spaces.
+Protein binding is 20% for imipenem, 20% for cilastatin and 22% for relebactam; volume of distribution is 24.3 L for imipenem and cilastatin and 19 L for relebactam.
+The two drugs achieve relatively high concentrations in the respiratory system: the exposure in epithelial lining fluid, relative to that of unbound concentrations in plasma, is 55% for imipenem and 54% for relebactam.
+Both imipenem and relebactam have renal clearance and a half-life of approximately 1 h.
+Dose adjustment should be performed in renal impairment.

 Medical uses

 In the United States imipenem/cilastatin/relebactam is indicated for the treatment of people with complicated urinary tract infections and complicated intra-abdominal infections who have limited or no alternative treatment options.
 It is also indicated to treat HABP/VABP in adults 18 years of age and older.

 In the European Union it is indicated for the treatment of infections due to aerobic Gram-negative organisms in adults with limited treatment options.